ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - Use Latest version of the AWS SDKs.
   - Multi-part upload: recommended for files > 100MB, must use for files > 5GB -> parallelize uploads
   - Use Caching for Frequently Accessed Content (CloudFront, ElasticCache, Elemental MediaStore)
-- Select & Glacier Select:
+- Select and Glacier Select:
   - Retrieve less data using SQL by performing server-side filtering.
-  - Can filter by rows & columnes.
+  - Can filter by rows and columnes.
   - Less entwork transfer, less CPU cost client-side.
   - Glacier is priced in 3 dimensions:
     - GB of Data Scanned